 For users who always want their crypto by their side and ready to spend, hot wallets are usually the go-to choice.
 There are several different types of hot wallets available, each with potential benefits and drawbacks depending on your needs.

 Desktop wallets utilize encryption to keep a user’s private keys securely stored on their computer hard drive.
+Read our deep dive into desktop wallet.

 - Excellent for securely conducting small crypto transactions using a computer